harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/multiple-argo-to-single-harness.md

     cronjob.batch/gitops-agent-upgrader created
     ```
    :::note

-   This list would appear slightly different on accounts where the feature flag `GITOPS_AGENT_HELM_V2` is not enabled.
+   This list will have slight differences on accounts where the feature flag `GITOPS_AGENT_HELM_V2` is not enabled.

    :::